Sunday

 with Carl Harting, Friends of Cook Forest

-During the walk, our guide Carl will go over:
+During the walk, Carl will share:

 • Why it qualifies as true old-growth

-• Tree ages and species
+• Tree ages and species composition

-• Research conducted at Cook Forest
+• Research conducted within the forest

 Cook Forest State Park